JohnGavin/quarto-webr-pyodide-demo/README.md

 ### RStudio

-We also make available an RStudio Authoring Space that requires a few more steps.
+RStudio Authoring Space requires a few more steps.
 You can access the space by clicking on:

 [![Open RStudio Authoring Workspace in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/coatless-quarto/quarto-webr-pyodide-demo?devcontainer_path=.devcontainer%2Frstudio%2Fdevcontainer.json)

-After the authoring space loads, click on the "Open in Browser" button in the lower right hand side to be taken into a new browser window with RStudio running:
+After the authoring space loads, click on the
+"Open in Browser" button
+in the lower right hand side to be taken into a new browser window with RStudio running:

 ![Terminal tab with "Your application (RStudio) is running on" notification with "Open in Browser" button](images/vs-code-terminal-launch-rstudio-notification-closeup.png)